-This Environmental, Social and Governance ("ESG") Report contains disclosures made by the Group with reference to the Environmental, Social and Governance Reporting Guide set out in Appendix 27 of the Listing Rules, focusing on the pachinko business operated by the Group in Japan.
+This Environmental, Social and Governance ("ESG") Report contains disclosures made by the Group with reference to the Environmental, Social and Governance Reporting Guide set out in Appendix 27 of the Listing Rules.
+As a general principle, this report focuses on the pachinko business operated by the Group in Japan.